-Just when the rest of Japan is buried in its winter jackets, Okinawa is in the pink.
+Just when the rest of Japan is buried in white snow, Okinawa is pretty in pink.

-One of the most closely watched signs of spring—the pink buds and blooms of the sakura, or cherry tree—make their oh-so-brief appearance in March and April, giving everyone a short-lived license to make merry under the blossoms.
-But in Okinawa, at a time when most mainlanders are heading down south to seek some respite from the worst of the winter cold, the picturesque beaches and blue seas have a bit of competition when it comes to scenery: Japan’s earliest cherry season, which begins in the middle of January.
+One of the most closely watched signs of spring — the pink buds and blooms of the cherry tree — make their oh-so-brief appearance in March and April, giving everyone a short-lived license to make merry under the blossoms.
+But in Okinawa, at a time when most mainlanders are heading down south to seek some respite from the worst of the winter cold, the picturesque beaches and blue seas have a bit of competition when it comes to scenery: Japan’s earliest cherry blossom season, which begins in the middle of January.

 In fact, because the sakura bloom requires a combination of hot and cold weather, the “wave” of cherry blossoming begins at the northern end of the Okinawan island chain.
 Then a cold front heads towards the south, bringing a wave of dark pink to the southern islands of the chain.